 The Temple of Khnum is located is the relatively quiet town of Esna, and many visitors find that there is actually a lot to see, rather than only the temple.
 This temple isn’t a standard fixture in our regular Egypt tour packages, but since our tours are all customizable, it can be added to any one of our tour itineraries on request.

 The Town of Esna

-If you venture just a short distance south of the city of Luxor, you’ll find yourself arriving is the much smaller town of Esna.
+If you venture just a short distance south of the city of Luxor, you’ll find many Luxor tourist attractions which a lot of tourists never really hear about, some of which are located in or around the town of Esna.
 Many travelers who have spent some time in Esna describe it as being a hidden gem since it doesn’t often feature in your typical Luxor tour package.
 Even though the town is today a relatively quiet market town, it was once a much busier region.
 This was due to the fact that it served as an important connection to Sudan, and it was vital to the trade routes between Egypt and Sudan during the 18th Pharaonic Dynasty.

 The constant flow of trade drew a great deal of attention to the town of Esna.
 However, when trading in the region started to go into decline, the Greeks and Romans chose it as a focal point as well and subsequently renamed the town Latopolis.

 Today, many travelers enjoy visiting the town’s very popular covered market and the rather fascinating weekly animal market.
 The town also has a great deal of weaving and garment making shops and merchants, and a tremendous amount of agriculture.
 This alone makes it worth the short trip.
 After all, where else can you buy a roll of cloth and have garments made from it on site?
 Despite its many nice attractions, a lot of travelers many come to Esna solely to visit the Temple of Khnum.